 The controversy about the evolutionary origin of the turtle shell illustrates both of these points.
 How did the turtle shell originate?
 Until recently all the turtle fossils found had been fully equipped with modern-appearing shells.
 Therefore, evolutionists debated whether the shell evolved over millions of years in the sequence seen inside the turtle egg or whether it evolved as a modification of external scales—like those of certain fish.
 Now that two varieties of turtle with seemingly less-developed parts of the shell have been identified, evolutionary researchers have noted that these shell variations more or less mirror shell developmental stages in the embryo.
-They therefore are asserting that turtle embryology predicted those forms successfully, showing on the one hand that those soft-shelled turtles are genuine transitional forms and on the other hand that the ontogeny of turtle shells really does recapitulate their phylogeny.30
+They therefore are asserting that turtle embryology predicted those forms successfully, showing on the one hand that those soft-shelled turtles are genuine transitional forms and on the other hand that the ontogeny of turtle shells really does recapitulate their phylogeny.

 In reality, what these turtle fossils reveal is not a series of non-turtles evolving into turtles but just varieties of turtles.
 Mutations alter genetic information, and it is likely that these two extinct turtles are merely variations that developed from the original turtles God created about 6,000 years ago.

 Finally, as teaching aids, teachers and textbook manufacturers can now once again return in good conscience to teaching the mantra, “ontogeny recapitulates phylogeny,” that is—those that ever actually stopped in the first place.
-In fact, the Next Generation Science Standards now under consideration in U.S. states reflect generalized acceptance of the concept of recapitulation.
-For example, the Middle School core idea LS4.A Evidence of Common Ancestry and Diversity states, “Comparison of the embryological development of different species also reveals similarities that show relationships not evident in the fully-formed anatomy.”31 For many who accept evolution as unquestioned fact, any evidence that can be used to indoctrinate the young or the gullible is acceptable, even fraudulent concoctions from a man who was in the habit of manufacturing whatever counterfeits and forgeries he needed in order to promote evolution with the evangelistic zeal of a missionary.
+In fact, the Next Generation Science Standards now in use in twenty U.S. states reflect generalized acceptance of the concept of recapitulation.
+For example, the Middle School core idea LS4.A Evidence of Common Ancestry and Diversity states, “Comparison of the embryological development of different species also reveals similarities that show relationships not evident in the fully-formed anatomy.”50 For many who accept evolution as unquestioned fact, any evidence that can be used to indoctrinate the young or the gullible is acceptable, even fraudulent concoctions from a man who was in the habit of manufacturing whatever counterfeits and forgeries he needed in order to promote evolution with the evangelistic zeal of a missionary.

 These controversies can be expected to continue, not because there is proof that all life evolved from simpler ancestral forms, but because there is a popular widespread worldview-based belief in molecules-to-man evolution.
 Believing that life must be explained as the product of natural evolutionary processes, evolutionary scientists struggle to concoct natural explanations wherever they can.
 Yet embryonic development is observable, and evolutionary phylogeny is not.
 Their supposed parallelism and the notion that such parallelism would constitute evolutionary proof are popular and powerful lies.